sehlen-bsi/botan-docs/docs/audit_report/src/01_generic_changes.rst

 Fixes for Timing Side Channels in Kyber
 ---------------------------------------

-Shortly before the release of Botan |botan_version| potential timing side channel vulnerabilities were discovered in several software implementations of Kyber.
+Shortly before the release of Botan |botan_version|, potential timing side channel vulnerabilities were discovered in several software implementations of Kyber.
 Botan prior to |botan_version| is also affected.
 This release contains countermeasures against these attacks.